PhenoApps/Intercross/docs/settings/printing.md

 ## Printing a Label

-With printing configured, you can print labels:
-1. From the Cross Details screen by tapping the print icon
+Labels can be printed from the Cross Details screen by tapping the print icon or in the parents page by selecting the parents that you wish to print labels for.
-2. After creating a new cross by tapping the print button
-3. In batch from the Events list by selecting multiple crosses

 ## Troubleshooting